dentarg/auth0-blog/_posts/2018-03-01-vuejs-kanban-board-the-development-process.markdown

      npm run dev
 ```

 Next, run `$ npm install` to install the required Node packages.
-Then `$ npm run dev` to get the project running and ensure that you've got a good baseline.
-Now browse to http://localhost:8080 - all things being well, you should see a boilerplate 'Welcome to your Vue.js App' page.
+Then `$ npm run dev` to get the project running and to ensure that we've got a good baseline.
+Now, browse to [`http://localhost:8080`](http://localhost:8080) - all things being well, you should see a boilerplate 'Welcome to your Vue.js App' page.

-You can leave the application running at this point, as any changes we make will automatically be recompiled and sent to the browser.
+As any changes we make will automatically be recompiled and sent to the browser, you can leave the application running at this point.

 ## Linting